Location

 The hospital facility provides perinatal depression screening and referral services.

-Postpartum Family Planning i
+Postpartum Family Planning Why It Matters

 Postpartum family planning is the process of planning for the future of a family after the birth of a child.
 This includes discussing and deciding on contraception, spacing of pregnancies, and other family planning options.

-Access to Early Prenatal Care i
+Access to Early Prenatal Care Why It Matters

 Early prenatal care can reduce risks for complications related to pregnancy or birth.
 Early identification can ensure that women with complex problems, chronic illnesses, or other risks are connected to appropriate specialists.
 Early high-quality prenatal care is critical to improving pregnancy outcomes.

-Patient Satisfaction i
+Patient Satisfaction Why It Matters

-By collecting patient feedback, hospitals can identify areas of improvement and make necessary changes to ensure the delivery experience is as positive as possible.
 Collecting patient satisfaction related to the experience of care during labor and delivery can help reduce racial disparities by providing insights into the quality of care received by people from different racial backgrounds, allowing hospitals to identify and address disparities.
 By understanding the unique challenges faced by different racial groups, hospitals can better tailor their services and create a more equitable healthcare system.

 The hospital facility collects patient satisfaction data during a labor and delivery stay and postpartum care for all patients.